suxuekun/libpyiotcloud/README.md

     4. Identity and access management services
        Access Portal in a secure way (using Amazon Cognito).
        A. User sign-up (and password reset/recovery) with secure OTP (one-time password)
-       B. Login with email or with (verified) mobile number
+       B. Login with verified email or mobile number
        C. Login with multi-factor authentication (MFA/2FA) security - disabled by default; must be explicitly enabled by user
        D. Login via social IDP (Facebook/Google/Amazon) via OAuth2 security
        E. User lockout security on consecutive failed attempts to alert suspicious behavior